Introduction

 If funding an election commitment through an existing grant opportunity or program it is important to consider whether doing so:

-- might require an expansion of the existing opportunity through a variation of the grant opportunity’s eligibility and assessment criteria – this could disadvantage applications that do not relate to election commitments.
+- might require an expansion of the existing opportunity by varying the grant opportunity’s eligibility and assessment criteria to meet the requirements of the election commitments.

 - may reduce funding that would otherwise be available to other applicants under the program, and may lead to calls for the size of the program to be increased.